Meeting Rooms & Spaces

 The Danforth Lounge is a large reception space located overlooking the Gesling Stadium.

-Dowd is a meeting room with flexible tables and chairs, a white board, and projection screen.
+Dowd is a meeting room with flexible tables and chairs, a white board, projector and screen.

 The General Motors Room overlooks the pool and offers plenty of seating for Cohon Center guests.